meerkat321/SqState.jl/README.md

 (1.0 + 0.0im)|2⟩
 ```

-The alias is also acceptable.
+The alias are also acceptable.

 ```julia
 julia> VacuumState()